wahern/shix/README.md

 ### Atomicity and Consistency

 Unlike system calls, these bindings involve invoking subprocesses.
-Sometimes an operation must be synthesized using multiple suboperations, whereas the related C system call would be atomic--e.g. applying umask to file creation modes.
+Some logical operations must be synthesized using multiple userspace operations, whereas the related C system call would be atomic--e.g. applying umask to a file creation mode.
 File system operations can't operate on descriptors directly.
-The implications of these and similar limitations (see Failure Detection below) can be subtle.
+The implications of these and similar limitations (see, e.g., Failure Detection below) can be subtle.
 This module probably shouldn't be used from privileged processes without significant consideration.

-(Indeed, some of the related C APIs shouldn't be used from privileged processes at all, no matter the bindings module or language.
-My Lua Unix module goes to great lengths to bind more modern, safer C API interfaces, implemented in a race-free manner, and with the addition of auxiliary interfaces which assist secure programming.
-This often means binding portable-in-practice interfaces which may not be defined by POSIX, a deficiency of modules like Lua POSIX.)

 ### Sensitive Data